CluedIn-io/CluedIn.Documentation/_docs/L-Developer-Portal/Processing/Turning Clues into ProcessedEntityMetadata.md

  - The values that are the latest instance of a property.
  - The values that have the highest data metric scores.
+ - A combination of the highest data metrics and the source "trust" score that is set on the integration.